 Fire or another heat source, such as a boiler, may be the apparent cause, but there are other ways that a person can be burned.
 For instance, chemicals can cause burns, as can electricity, radiation, and sunlight.

 Burns are also classified by severity:

 - First-degree burns.
 First-degree burns are the mildest type of burns but can still be damaging.
 These burns damage the outer layer of skin only.
 Symptoms include red skin, swelling, and pain.

 - Third-degree burns.
 A third-degree burn is the most severe type.
-It damages the deepest layers of skin and can also damage tissue underneath the skin.
-Symptoms include charred blackness or white areas, waxy or leathery appearance in the skin, and sometimes numbness if nerves have been burned.
+It damages the deepest layers of skin and tissue underneath the skin.
+Symptoms include charred blackness or white areas, a waxy or leathery appearance in the skin, and sometimes numbness if nerves have been burned.

 Complications and Lasting Burn Damage

 Burns can cause severe tissue damage, but beyond this immediate damage, many burn complications range from mild to life-threatening: